emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 ASYNCIFY_IMPORTS
 ================

-Imports which can do an sync operation, in addition to the default ones that emscripten defines like emscripten_sleep.
+Imports which can do an async operation, in addition to the default ones that emscripten defines like emscripten_sleep.
 If you add more you will need to mention them to here, or else they will not work (in ASSERTIONS builds an error will be shown).